sarveshmax/stb/README.md

 ## Notes

-- Repo is private
+- Repo is now public
 - `package.json` name does not affect production or branding
 - Main domain & user-facing branding: **SolTokenBurner**
-- Phantom listing is independent of this repository name

 ## Development